RaphaeleL/cobra/README.md

 ## Development Status

 This is a learning project that implements core Git functionality.
-While it's functional for basic version control tasks, it's not intended for production use.
-Some features that are currently implemented:
+While it's functional for basic version control tasks, it's not intended for any remote repositories.
+At least yet.

-- [x] Basic repository operations
-- [x] File staging and committing
-- [x] Commit history
-- [x] Status checking
-- [x] Object storage (blobs, trees, commits)
-- [x] Branch
-- [x] Stashing
-- [ ] Remote repository support

 ## Contributing